jcoronelcortes/perform-2023-hotday/Automate-Integrate-OpenTelemetry/content/03_python_metrics/02_populating_measurments/index.md

 To summarize what we've done:
 - We configured our MeterProvider to use the Dynatrace Metric Exporter
 - We created a Meter instance and used that to create our Insturments
-- We created a Histogram instrument tyep
+- We created a Histogram instrument
 - We populated measurments in our Instruments using `ot` in our applicaiton code

 ```java